Causal Representation Learning for Instantaneous and Temporal Effects in Interactive Systems: Experiments

 \subsection{3D object renderings: Instantaneous Temporal Causal3DIdent}

 As a visually challenging dataset, we use the Temporal Causal3DIdent dataset \cite{lippe2022citris, vonkuegelgen2021self} which contains 3D renderings ($64\times64$ pixels) of different object shapes under varying positions, rotations, and lights.
-To introduce instantaneous effects into the dataset, we replace all temporal relations with instantaneous edges, except those on the same variable ($C_i^t\to C_i^{t+1}$).
+The dataset has seven causal variables, including categorical and circular variables, going beyond \OurApproach{}'s theoretical setting.
+To introduce instantaneous effects, we replace all temporal relations with instantaneous edges, except those on the same variable ($C_i^t\to C_i^{t+1}$).
 For instance, a change in the rotation leads to an instantaneous change in the position of the object, which again influences the spotlight.
 Overall, we obtain an instantaneous graph of eight edges between the seven multidimensional causal variables.
-Since the dataset is visually complex, we use the normalizing flow variant of \OurApproach{} and CITRIS applied on a pretrained autoencoder.